 3. A raised-bed design for the chicken run

 I think the smartest part of this vintage coop design is the outdoor run that is basically a large raised bed (like you’d find in a garden) with thick concrete sides.
-This design made the run easy to predator-proof and means mud and pooling water are never a problem in the chicken run- even heavy rains drain off immediately.
+This design made the run easy to predator-proof and means mud and pooling water are never a problem in the chicken run- even heavy downpours drain off immediately.

 - The sloped design of the roof means that all rainwater hitting the top of the roof is directed away from the chicken run, also helping keep the run dry and sanitary.